Self-similar blowup for the cubic Schr\"odinger equation: Idea of proof

 \subsection{Computer assistance}

 Our approach splits into a theoretical part and a concrete implementation.
 The latter is mildly computer-assisted and based on polynomial approximations.
 More precisely, we use polynomials with \emph{rational coefficients} that are provided explicitly in tables, see Appendix \ref{apx:tables}.
-At rational points these polynomials can be evaluated \emph{exactly} using elementary fraction arithmetic and this is one of the key features of our approach.
+At rational points these polynomials can be evaluated \emph{exactly} using elementary fraction arithmetic.
+Indeed, one simply inserts the rational point and computes the value of the polynomial using exact fraction arithmetic.
+This is one of the key features of our approach.
 In fact, evaluating polynomials with rational coefficients at rational points is the only component of our proof that requires computer assistance.
 We do not use any kind of symbolic computation, interval arithmetic or more sophisticated computer-assisted tools.
 In particular, all of our computations are exact and we never have to deal with round-off errors in floating-point arithmetic.
-Of course, the polynomials we use are initially obtained by some suitable numerical method (usually Chebyshev pseudo-spectral techniques) but their origin is completely irrelevant to the argument and logically independent of the proof.
+Of course, the polynomials we use are initially obtained by some suitable numerical method (usually Chebyshev pseudo-spectral techniques, see Appendix \ref{apx:numerical}) but their origin is completely irrelevant to the argument and logically independent of the proof.